eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/prerequisites/prerequisites.md

 :::note

-The above list is currently a candidate for changes, especially as long as the used installions scripts and tools are still in development.
+The above list is currently a candidate for changes, especially as long as the used installations scripts and tools are still in development.

 :::